 Open a persistent connection to a MySQL server

-This extension is deprecated as of PHP 5.5.0, and will be removed in the future.
+This extension was deprecated in PHP 5.5.0, and it was removed in PHP 7.0.0.
 Instead, the MySQLi or PDO_MySQL extension should be used.
-See also MySQL: choosing an API guide and related FAQ for more information.
+See also MySQL: choosing an API guide.
 Alternatives to this function include:

 resource mysql_pconnect(string server= =ini_get("mysql.default_host"),

 string username= =ini_get("mysql.default_user"),